vctandrade/flask-digest/README.rst

 This implementation of the Digest Authentication scheme uses the **Quality of Protection (qop)** optional feature.
 More specifically, it forces you to use the ``auth`` variation of it, since it makes the protocol much more secure.
+Also, it discards the ``nonce`` tokens after half an hour and makes sure they are only used from the IP for whom they were created.

-On top of that, it discards the ``nonce`` tokens after half an hour, automatically giving another one to the user, and it makes sure those tokens are only used from the IP for whom they were created.
+Besides authenticating users, Flask Digest also makes it possible for the client to authenticate the server.
+This is done by using the ``Authentication-Info`` header, as it contains a hash that could only be produced if one knew the client's credentials.
+This header is included on every successful response.

-Finally, it prevents you from storing the passwords in plain text, offering instead an already hashed form of it when you call the method marked by the ``register`` decorator.
+Regarding user database security, the ``register`` decorator does not allow you to store passwords in plain text, offering instead a digest of the user's credentials to the underlying method when it is called.

-The result is that, using Flask Digest, you'll be protected against the following attacks:
+All of this together results in your application being protected against the following attacks:

 * **Replay**: the request is intercepted and reproduced in the future
 * **Reflection**: attacker repasses the server's challenge to the user
-* **Criptoanalysis**
+* **Cryptanalysis**

   * **Chosen plaintext**: malicious server chooses the ``nonce``
   * **Precomputed dictionary**: precomputed version of the above
   * **Batch brute force**: chosen plain text on multiple users at once

-**Man-in-the-middle attacks**, ie. intercept and modify requests, are also prevented regarding the request URIs, but until ``auth-int`` is implemented entity bodies CAN be modified.
+**Man-in-the-middle attacks**, i.e. intercept and modify requests, are also prevented regarding the request URIs, but until ``auth-int`` is implemented entity bodies CAN be modified.
 So ``POST`` and ``PUT`` methods are still vulnerable.